VladKachenya/VladKachenya.github.io/index.md

 ## ABOUT ME

-From june 2018 to present, developer of industrial .Net/WPF application deal with IEC 61850 standard, MMS, FTP protocols and XML files based on [Prism library](http://prismlibrary.github.io/) and [Material Design](http://materialdesigninxaml.net/) UI.
+From june 2018 to present, developer of industrial .Net/WPF app deal with IEC 61850 standard, MMS, FTP protocols and XML files.
+The app is based on [Prism library](http://prismlibrary.github.io/) and [Material Design](http://materialdesigninxaml.net/) UI.
 From december 2018 to the present, lead developer of this project.

 From february 2019 to august 2019 I successfully finished EPAM internship in .NET lab.
 In time internship, took part in internal project "Code verification platform" with stack typescript/express/nodejs.
 In time of internship I was one of the best students.